- Where can I find the nutritional information for your recipes?

-- 2. How come there are moderate and liberal recipes with fewer carbs per serving than in some keto recipes?
+- Why are there moderate and liberal recipes with fewer carbs per serving than in some keto recipes?

-1. Where can I find the nutritional information for your recipes?
+- Where can I find the number of calories for each recipe?

-2. How come there are moderate and liberal recipes with fewer carbs per serving than in some keto recipes?
+2. Why are there moderate and liberal recipes with fewer carbs per serving than in some keto recipes?

 Here’s how we define different levels of low carb at Diet Doctor: